OSFED/EDNOS - Atypical Eating Disorder Treatment in Woking

 Our eating disorder team at Life Works in Woking, consisting of specialist psychiatrists, therapists, nutritionist and dietitian, have extensive experience in treating eating disorders that are more atypical in nature, and are dedicated to delivering a personalised blend of therapeutic techniques to help you to overcome your dysfunctional eating habits.
 We also ensure that you are placed at the centre of your OSFED treatment and recovery journey, meaning that you will benefit from a bespoke treatment package.

-Importance of early access to treatment
+Importance of early access to treatment for OSFED

 It is important to understand that without specialist support, OSFED have the potential to become increasingly more severe over time and can have a hugely detrimental impact on your health, wellbeing and quality of life.
 Additionally, without expert help, atypical eating disorders may develop into serious cases of anorexia, bulimia and BED, which is why it’s so important to access treatment as early as possible.
 At Life Works, we understand that it can be difficult and overwhelming to accept that you have an eating disorder.